-This article shares with you a case study where a couple, who are receiving the child benefit for their three children, are able to reduce their child benefit tax charge and receive an effective tax relief of over 64%.
+This article shares with you an example where a couple, who are receiving the child benefit for their three children, are able to reduce their child benefit tax charge and receive an effective tax relief of over 65%.

 Stan and Rosie have three children, all qualifying for child benefit.
-They receive £20.50 each week for the eldest and £13.53 for the two others.
-Rosie does not work and Stan earns £52,000 – (his ‘adjusted net income’).
+They receive £20.70 each week for the eldest and £13.70 for the other two.
+Rosie does not work, and Stan earns £52,000 – (his ‘adjusted net income’).

-What is more exciting though is that he can also reclaim higher rate tax relief which means the pension contribution only really costs him £1,200 – saving tax of £800 plus the child benefit tax charge of £494.62 making a total of £1,294.62 which is an effective tax relief of just over 64%!
+What is more exciting though, is that he can also reclaim higher rate tax relief, which means the pension contribution only really costs him £1,200 – saving tax of £800 plus the child benefit tax charge of £500.24, making a total of £1,300.24, which is an effective tax relief of just over 65%!

 Remember that adjusted net income can also be reduced in the same way by making donations to charity under gift aid.

 Grab the resources you need!